ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

       - name: snapshot_streamed_data
 ```

 `development` should be replaced with `production` in all the models.
-Also, in the model `company_house_core.sql` we can replace the code that replicates the entire UK's Company House data with the code that merges the most recent streamed data:
+Also, in the model `company_house_core.sql` we can replace the code that replicates the entire UK's Companies House data with the code that merges the most recent streamed data:

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-4-kafka-streaming/22-repair/image-9.png" alt="linearly separable data">